linode/docs/docs/security/securing-your-server.md

     sudo dnf remove package_name

-Run `ss -atup` again to verify everything is how you want.
+Run `ss -atup` again to verify that the unwanted services are no longer running.

 ## Configure a Firewall